omdevteam/om/docs/html/_sources/example_p11_monitor_toml.rst.txt

-Example *monitor.toml* for the P11 beamline at the Petra III facility
+Example *monitor.toml* for the P11 Beamline at the Petra III Facility
 ---------------------------------------------------------------------

 .. code-block:: ini